cfpark00/MinkFunc/README.md

 Main features: Tree structure, Calculation of Box-counting Plot, weighted random down sampling.

 ## MF
-Python implementation of Minkowski Functional calculator using the Germ--Grain model.
-Compuation based on Voronoi tesselations
-Main feature: Calculation of Minkowski Functionals in *R* <sup>3</sup> based on Voronoi tesselations.
+Python implementation of Minkowski Functional calculation of the Germ--Grain model.
+Compuation based on Voronoi tesselations Main feature: Calculation of Minkowski Functionals in *R* <sup>3</sup> based on Voronoi tesselations.
 Boundaries can be masked or optimized.

 ## DTFE